-To enable access between your VMs and the outside world, you can configure an external BGP (eBGP) connection between a tier-0 logical router and a router in your physical infrastructure.
+To enable access between your VMs and the outside world, you can configure an external or internal BGP (eBGP/iBGP) connection between a tier-0 logical router and a router in your physical infrastructure.

 When configuring BGP, you must configure a local Autonomous System (AS) number for the tier-0 logical router.
 For example, the following topology shows the local AS number is 64510.
-You must also configure the remote AS number of the physical router.
-In this example, the remote AS number is 64511.
-The remote neighbor IP address is 192.168.100.254.
-The neighbor must be in the same IP subnet as the tier-0 uplink.
+You must also configure the remote AS number.
+EBGP neighbors must be directly connected and in the same subnet as the tier-0 uplink.
 If they are not in the same subnet, BGP multi-hop should be used.